meta-web/meta-web/pages/01_Manifesto/04_Example.md

 We define our data source, list component which is connected to that datasource and some other information.

-We can also optionaly specify layout of each record and which fields should be displayed.
+We can also optionally specify layout of each record and which fields should be displayed.

 Note `export` attribute which tells client that selected record should be available to another views - see more below.